paschal533/Decentralized-Netflix/README.md

-# Decenterie Netflix built with moralis and nextJs.
+# Decenteri Netflix built with moralis and nextJs.